1871fotc/fotc/docs/headstones/lost-paddington-headstones.md

 The table below lists Paddington Cemetery headstones that were placed in the reserved area.

 !!! warning "Work in progress"

+    There are 505 entries in the original list.
+It is not clear which names relate to a memorial.

+    - an entry has been made for each person listed against a memorial
+    - 'same as' entires may refer to the same monument but have listed separately as the person's name begins with a different letter

 --8<-- "snippets/paddington-cemetery-reserved-area-memorials.html"